-And as long as this remains, and they do not suddenly become sentient and feel pain, there is no reason for them to have their own rights, at least by law’s definitions.
+And as long as this remains the case, and they do not suddenly become sentient and feel pain, there is no reason for them to have their own rights, at least by law’s definitions.
 But maybe AIs will be able to deceive us into thinking they feel pain?
 And then the real discussion if they deserve their own rights will begin.